Fiserv-Developer/payments-api/docs/Payment-URLs.md

 ### Other Payment URL Functions.

-A payment URL can be deleted by sending a DELETE to /payment-URL/{token-id}.
+A payment URL can be deleted by sending a DELETE to /payment-URL/{paymenturl}

-You can retrieve the payment card data associated with a token, and the token settings, but sending a GET to /payment-tokens/{token-id}.
+You can retrieve the data associated with a payment URL by sending a GET to /paymentURL/{paymenturl}.